MikeIrlbeck/Nextjs-markdown-blog/posts/what-is-a-processor.md

 ## Introduction

-Imagine a you are in with your family in the kitchen.
-It is your task to cook a **enormous** Thanksgiving meal.
+Imagine you are in the kitchen with your family and it is your task to cook a **enormous** meal.
 Here are your tasks:

 - cook a turkey
 - mash your potatoes